odojs/odo/README.md

 Plugins are added to the systems property in config.cson.
 Express web authentication modules 'odo/auth', 'odo/auth/local', 'odo/auth/facebook' and public folder 'odo/public' are examples of plugins.

-An application is generally written as a collection of plugins.

 ## Execution context
-Backend plugins can run in four contexts: web, api, domain and projection.
+Plugins can run in four contexts: web, api, domain and projection.
 This technique allows the web code, database logic, and validation rules for a particular piece of information to exist in the same codebase but run in four different contexts.
 Having all aspects in the same codebase increases speed of development and still provides good decoupling between concepts.

 Plugins are loaded on startup and either expose themselves as a class or as a plain object.
 Specific methods are checked for and will be called depending on the context the plugin is running in.
 These methods are 'web', 'api', 'domain' and 'projection'.